 - Speech and language therapy, counseling, adaptive physical education, and occupational therapy

 Village Glen School offers comprehensive elementary, middle, and high school programs for students with communicative and social differences.
-An innovative and integrated curriculum, coupled with small class size and high teacher to student ratio, enables students to experience academic success.
+An innovative and integrated curriculum, coupled with small class size and high teacher to student ratio, enables students to achieve academic success.

 The fundamental areas of learning include:

-- College preparatory courses
+- College preparatory and Advanced Placement (AP) courses

-- Organization and study skills
+- Organization, study and test-taking skills

 - Creativity and self-expression

 Learning comes alive through classroom and small group participatory, interactive, hands-on, multisensory instruction in a stimulating and motivating environment.
 Village Glen recently introduced a cutting-edge, integrative teaching strategy - STEAM (Science, Technology, Engineering, Arts and Math) - which incorporates hands-on, project-based learning through all the academic subjects.

 At Village Glen, students are given the opportunity to achieve their fullest potential, both socially and academically.